 For creating a perfect gaming montage, it is essential to trim unwanted parts by editing the game clip.
 You can edit clips from your Xbox One or PC in your favorite video editor.
 You can also use the built-in Trim tool in the Xbox app if you just need to trim the beginning or end of a clip that focusses on the best moment.

-You can then share your edited clips to your favorite social media, including to Xbox Live through the Xbox app.
+You can then share your edited clips to your favorite social media, including Xbox Live through the Xbox app.

 How to trim a game clip